The Stylic Monoid: Introduction

 \section{Introduction}

-The plactic monoid is a fondamental object in combinatorics, representation theory, and algebra.
-It originates in a bijection of Schensted \cite{S}, often called the {\it Robinson-Schensted-Knuth correspondance}.
-This bijection maps the set $A^*$ of words on a totally ordered finite alphabet $A$ onto the the set of pairs $(P,Q)$, where $P$ is a semi-standard Young tableau on $A$, and $Q$ a standard Young tableau on $\{1,2,\ldots, n\}$ ($n$ is the length of $w$), both tableaux having the same shape.
+The plactic monoid is a fundamental object in combinatorics, representation theory, and algebra.
+It originates in a bijection of Schensted \cite{S}, often called the {\it Robinson-Schensted-Knuth correspondence}.
+Let $A$ be a totally ordered finite alphabet $A$.
+The Schensted bijection maps each word $w\in A^*$ onto a pair $(P(w),Q(w))$, where $P(w)$ is a semi-standard Young tableau on $A$, and $Q(w)$ is standard Young tableau on $\{1,2,\ldots, n\}$ ($n$ is the length of $w$), both tableaux having the same shape.
 It turns out that the condition $P(w)=P(w')$ defines a congruence on the free monoid $A^*$.
-This congruence was called the {\it plactic congruence} by Lascoux and Sch\"utzenberger, and they studied in \cite{LS1} the corresponding quotient monoid $A^*/ \equiv_{plax}$, called the {\it plactic monoid}.
+This congruence was called the {\it plactic congruence} by Lascoux and Sch\"utzenberger, and they studied in \cite{LS1} the corresponding quotient monoid $A^*/ {\equiv_{plax}}$, called the {\it plactic monoid}.
 This monoid has a cubic presentation, given by Knuth \cite{K}, with set of generators $A$, and relations called the {\it plactic relations}.
-Besides the mentioned articles, a survey on the plactic monoid and its applications is given by Lascoux, Leclerc and Thibon (Chapter 5 of Lothaire's book \cite{LLT}).
+A survey on the plactic monoid and its applications is given by Lascoux, Leclerc and Thibon (Chapter 5 of Lothaire's book \cite{LLT}).

 The plactic monoid has another natural finite generating set, the set of {\it columns}.
 A column is a strictly decreasing word.
 With this generating set, it has a quadratic presentation, which turns out to be confluent \cite{BCCL,CGM} (note that the standard presentation is not confluent \cite{O}).